FlorisdeBruxelles/CS_Comps_Stacks_Queues_Priority_Solutions/README.md

-# CS Comps 2025 — Assignment B Solutions
-### Stacks, Queues & Priority (Kotlin)
+Stacks, Queues & Priority (Kotlin)

-This repository contains the **solution implementations and unit tests** for
-**Assignment B: Stacks, Queues & Priority**, which is part of the CS Comps 2025 project
-“Who Gets Fired First?
+This repository contains the solution implementations and unit tests for Assignment B: Stacks, Queues & Priority, which is part of the CS Comps 2025 project “Who Gets Fired First?
 A Computational Study of Workplace Dynamics Using Stacks, Queues and Priority Queues.”

-This repo is intended for **instructor / comps team use only**, not for direct student distribution.
+This repo is intended for instructor / comps team use only, not for direct student distribution.

 Assignment B asks students to: